 - Hakim deserves some points during the scene described above.
 When Jasmine begins her appeal to him, he chooses to hear her out, silencing Jafar with a raising of his hand and ordering the two guards escorting her to stand down and let her speak.
 Once he's won over, he extends his condolences to the princess and sultan for turning on them before giving his men an order they're all too happy to obey.

 - And after Jafar uses his second wish to gain the powers of an almighty sorcerer, Hakim draws his own sword and makes to attack him himself, before he and his men are banished to the dungeons.

 - Just the seamless way Aladdin tricks Jafar into wishing himself into a genie.
 He goes from pleading Jafar to see there will never be enough power to satisfy him, to pointing out there's someone else stronger than Jafar, who would always be "second" to someone else, to goading Jafar to go for broke on his last wish.
 He even gets away with giving fair warning on wishing to be stronger than Genie.

 - And unlike in the original, Genie quickly catches on to Aladdin's plan.
 Just look at how his expression morphs: from horror at Aladdin suggesting Jafar make a dangerous wish, to the sly, knowing smile of a trickster who's caught on as to where this is going.
+And he tops it off with a wink at Aladdin, letting him know he is in on the plan.
 When Jafar wishes to be the most powerful being in the universe, Genie uses the ambiguity of Jafars words to completely screw him over by turning him into an enslaved genie.